Refuting spectral compatibility of quantum marginals: Numerical results

 \subsection{Purity inequalities}

 The semidefinite programming hierarchy of Theorem \ref{thm:hierarchy_dual_symred} yields the infeasibility regions of Fig.~\ref{fig:threequbit_incompat_m4}.
 Note that the SDP does not fix any individual eigenvalues but their power sums.
 This can also be seen from the resulting incompatibility witnesses, which have the form $\sum_{\sigma \in S_k^n} y_\sigma \eta(\sigma)$.
-We transform the eigenvalue inequalities into moments through
+In fact, the optimal solution of the dual yields an optimal solution that does not depend on the precise choice of the eigenvalues, and $\tr(\varrho \otimes \varrho \sum_{\sigma \in S_k^n} y_\sigma \eta(\sigma)) \geq 0$ yields the following purity relations: